paavonelimarkka/music-production-docs/my-goto-plugins.md

-# Instrument music - mostly for heavy stuff
+# My go-to plugins, instrumental

-List for good VSTs and other stuff.
-Mainly for metal music.
+List of my go-to VST plugins.
+Mainly for heavier music.
 I try to keep this list minimal and to include just a couple tools per category to keep it simple.
-Also trying to lean more on easy hazzle-free downloads rather than heavy mailing-list+DRM shite, but some stuff are just too good...

-Open for pull requests, but keep in mind I have a shitty taste in music :--)
+It will be updated when I find better and especially free tools.

 **What the hell are these??**